cybersec-angus/subd/README.md

 ## Break log (stuff that is currently broken):
 Unfortunately, some parts of the script are broken, for a few different reasons.
 These are either due to me needing to fix something else first, or simply not having the time to fix it yet.
 So far, I am aware of the following things that are broken:

- - Errors aren't handled, which means that the script will close if there's things like an invalid wordlist file
  - The mail sending functionality doesn't work

 ## Future plans and timeline: